fengtt42/U2UData/README.md

 # Simulator
 ### 1.1 Downloading
-The simulator, config files, and control code can be downloaded from [google drive](https://drive.google.com/drive/folders/1yc4Oe0E2Qn-1I1_G3gBgoww3LAf7iyLg).
+The simulator, config files, and control code can be downloaded from [Hugging_face](https://huggingface.co/datasets/fengtt42/U2USim-2/tree/main).
 > In case you suffer from downloading large files, you can email me and I will send you the Baidu Cloud link to download.
 > If you want to download the Windows version or the development version, please email me.
 ### 1.2 Quick Start